muzahidai/Install-Cuda-on-Ubuntu/README.md

 # Install-Cuda-on-Ubuntu
-Install CUDA and cudnn for Machine learning.
+Install CUDA and cudnn for Machine learning or Deep Learning.

-Install CUDA on Ubuntu Dell G7 RTX 2070
+Tested on Ubuntu 18.04, Dell G7 RTX 2070

 1. Install driver on software update (Driver Version: 510) Check which drivers are available for this device.